DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 Compare Image Classification Techniques: Evaluate the effectiveness of Transfer Learning, Custom CNNs, and XGBoost with pre-trained CNN features to enhance the accuracy of image classification.

 ##### Expected Outcomes
-* Accurate Image Classification: Achieve high levels of accuracy in classifying images, demonstrating the effectiveness of each technique.
+* Accurate Image Classification: Achieve high levels of accuracy in classifying images, demonstrating the effectiveness of Transfer Learning
-* Detailed Comparison: Provide a comprehensive comparison of the test accuracies and performance of Transfer Learning, Custom CNNs, and XGBoost with pre-trained CNN features.

 ### Requirements